 Registered Professional Reporter (RPR)

 This certification requires candidates to take two exams, a multiple-choice knowledge test and a three-part skills-based exam.
 The skills exam includes recording jury instruction at 200 words per minute (WPM), literary recording at 180 wpm and recording of testimony at 225 words per minute.
-The NCRA notes that candidates do not have a time limit to earn the RPR, although stenographers must earn three continuing education units (CEUs) every three years to maintain RPR certification.
+Stenographers must earn three continuing education units (CEUs) every three years to maintain RPR certification.

 Registered Merit Reporter (RMR)

 Certified RPRs can sit for the RMR exam.
 Candidates must have been certified RPRs for the past three years with current membership in the NRCA.
-The RMR exam is 105 multiple choice questions and a skills exam in three parts, similar to the RPR skills exam, except that candidates for the RMR must have 95% accuracy to pass.
+The RMR exam is a skills exam in three parts, similar to the RPR skills exam, except that candidates for the RMR must have 95% accuracy to pass.

 Registered Diplomate Reporter (RDR)

-Registered Merit Reporters are eligible to take the RDR exam after six years of membership in the NCRA.
-This certification requires passage of a 105-question multiple choice test.
+Registered Merit Reporters are eligible to take the RDR exam after five years of membership in the NCRA.
+This certification requires passage of a 115-question multiple choice test.
 The RDR is renewed in the same manner as the RPR and RMR, by earning a total of three CEUs every three years.

 Certified Real-Time Reporter (CRR)